scriptingsage/mrtermina1/README.md

 Hi , MrTerminal here.
-You will all my video resources/code in this repo.
-Feel free to contribute.
+You will find all my video resources/code in this repo.